Right Arrow

 Maximize value through full integration and advanced analytics:

-1. Complete portfolio deployment across all active sites
+1. Complete portfolio deployment across all active sites.

-3. Implement predictive analytics for proactive management
+3. Implement analytics for proactive management.

-4. Establish ongoing enhancement processes
+4. Establish ongoing enhancement processes.

 Emerging technologies and organizational capabilities